citahub/cita/docs/docs/en/key-concepts/blockchain.md

 # Blockchain

-## What is blockchain
+## What is blockchain ？

 Blockchain is a decentralized distributed ledger system, used to maintain a record growing block by block.
 Each block contains a timestamp and a link to the previous block.
 The blockchain is managed by a peer to peer network and all of the network nodes comply with one protocol for verifying new blocks.
 In design, the blockchain itself resists the modification of data.
 Once the data is recorded in the blockchain, it cannot be changed unless the subsequent blocks are changed and most of network nodes are collusion.
 In function, blockchain can be used as an open distributed ledger, which can record transactions which can be verified and kept permanently between parties.

 The concept of blockchain was proposed in 2008 “bitcoin White Paper” by Nakamoto Satoshi.
 And in 2009, Bitcoin, a digital currency, was created based on blockchain concept.
-Bitcoin is the first digital currency that successfully solved the Double-Bill problem without a central authority or a central server.
+Bitcoin is the first digital currency that successfully solved the Double-spending problem without a central authority or a central server.
 In addition, blockchain can also be used to register and distribute digital assets, title certificates, points, etc., and transfer, pay, and trade in a peer to peer manner.
-Compared with the traditional centralized ledger system, the blockchain system has the advantage of full disclosure, non-discrimination, prevention of Double-Bill，and it does not depend on any trusted third party.
+Compared with the traditional centralized ledger system, the blockchain system has the advantage of full disclosure, non-discrimination, prevention of Double-spending，and it does not depend on any trusted third party.

 ## Smart Contract

-Smart contract is computer protocol designed to promote, validate or enforce contract, first proposed by Mick Szabo in 1994.
+A smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract, first proposed by Nick Szabo in 1994.

 A smart contract is a trading agreement that can enforce the terms of the contract by executing computer program.
 It is not only a computer program that can be executed automatically, but also a system participant that can respond to received information, accept and store value, and send out information and value.
 This smart program is just like a person who can be trusted to keep assets temporarily, and always follow the rules specified in advance.

 A smart contract model: A piece of code(smart contract), deployed on a shared, replicable ledger, can maintain its own state, control its own assets, and respond to received external information or assets.

 Smart contracts are common used in financial area.
-Each type of financial contract can be written by program code as a smart contract, such as CFDs, token system, digital wallet，insurance, etc.
+Each type of financial contract can be written by program code as a smart contract, such as CFDs, token system, digital wallet, insurance, etc.

-## Consensus:
+## Consensus

 Wikipedia defines consensus as a group decision-making process in which group members develop, and agree to support a decision in the best interest of the whole.